Avalon-AI-Laboratory/Indonesian-Voice-Recognition/README.md

 # Indonesian-Voice-Recognition
-This repository contains Avalon's project on building Indonesian Voice Recognition Model
+This repository contains Avalon's project on building Indonesian Voice Recognition Model.

+Status: **On Progress**